NEW BUSINESS MODELS

 STRATEGIC DEVELOPMENT CONSULTANT

-At the beginning of November 2021, I started an official advisory role for the Electra Foundation, which is working on the further development and worldwide adoption of the new Electra Protocol blockchain.
+At the beginning of November 2021, I started as an official Advisor to Electra Foundation, which is working on the further development and worldwide adoption of the new blockchain Electra Protocol.
 The reason for the appointment are my knowledge of the conception and implementation of digital solutions.
 From now on I will support the development of projects and networking in relation to Electra Protocol.
+As a first project, I coordinated the relaunch of the Electra Protocol website.